Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 TRANSLATION

-A “word of wisdom” or a “word of knowledge” are alternative translations (see below).
+In v.
+8, “a word of wisdom” or “a word of knowledge” are alternative translations.
+(See below).

-In Renewalist circles (Pentecostals, Charismatics and Neo-charismatics), these gifts are often divided into three sets of three gifts: three-three-three.
+In Renewalist circles, these gifts are often divided into three sets of three gifts: three-three-three.

 Revelation Gifts